-IT IS THE POLICY of the University of Virginia This report contains information on policies and (UVA) to follow all applicable state and federal programs for the 2023-2024 academic year.
-This reporting laws, including the Jeanne Clery report contains three years of crime statistics Disclosure of Campus Security Policy and (calendar years 2022, 2021, and 2020) related to Campus Crime Statistics Act.
+(UVA) to follow all applicable state and federal programs for the 2024-2025 academic year.
+This reporting laws, including the Jeanne Clery report contains three years of crime statistics Disclosure of Campus Security Policy and (calendar years 2023, 2022, and 2021) related to Campus Crime Statistics Act.
 The Assistant Vice incidents that occurred on the University President for Clery Compliance makes an annual Grounds and campuses, in certain off-Grounds request for statistics to local law enforcement, buildings or property owned or controlled by the other organizations and agencies, including the University of Virginia, and on public property Sexual Assault Resource Agency (SARA) and immediately adjacent to and accessible to the Department of Alcoholic Beverage Control, Grounds.
-The AFSSR also contains institutional and campus security authorities, including the policies concerning University security, such as Office of the Dean of Students, Office for Equal policies concerning sexual assault, safety, and Opportunity and Civil Rights (EOCR) and other crime prevention information.
-All policies and departments and organizations designated with policy statements within this document apply to significant responsibilities for and University activities. employees, The University compiles this information in the Annual Vice President for Clery Compliance notifies Fire Safety and Security Report (AFSSR).
+The AFSSR also contains institutional and campus security authorities, including the policies concerning University security, such as Office of the Dean of Students, Office for Equal sexual assault, crime reporting, safety, and crime Opportunity and Civil Rights and other prevention information.
+All policies and policy departments and organizations designated with statements within this document apply to all significant responsibilities for and University activities. employees, The Fire Safety and Security Report (AFSSR).